raviy8408/AnyClassification/README.md

 ## User need to provide following input:
 - Raw Data(should not have Nas)
-- Numeric, Integer and categorical variables
+- Numeric, Integer and categorical variable lists
 - Random Forest parameters
 - Cross validation paramters